Shengwei-Peng/UAV-GenerativeAI-Navigation-Images/README.md

 |   50   | Diffusion |       47        |   Bicubic   |   Separate   |     -      |  -   |    -     |   108.5719   |   112.4611   |    Sample_c 4     |
 |   51   | Diffusion |      PITI       |   Bicubic   |   Separate   |     4      | 1e-5 | 2e4 step |   115.9617   |   117.3084   |    Fill image     |
 |   52   | Diffusion |       47        |   Bicubic   |   Separate   |     -      |  -   |    -     |   109.5812   |   111.4152   |   Respacing 500   |
 </details>

+## Acknowledgement
+We extend our gratitude to the developers of [pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) and [PITI](https://github.com/PITI-Synthesis/PITI) for generously sharing their code, which has been invaluable to our work.
+Additionally, we would like to thank the developers of [guided-diffusion](https://github.com/openai/guided-diffusion) for providing the pretrained model.

+We also thank [AI CUP 2024](https://tbrain.trendmicro.com.tw/Competitions/Details/34) for organizing the competition and providing the datasets.

+## Contact
+For any questions or inquiries, please contact us at m11207330@mail.ntust.edu.tw